The necessary and sometimes black art of getting down

 If rappelling on a single climbing rope and a thin tag line, be aware of the tag line is prone to turning into a major cluster f&#%.
 Coil the tag line into a stuff sack hanging from a harness loop and feed it as you rappel.
 Stiff 5.5 mm tech cord (Maxim makes an excellent one) is stronger than perlon and less likely to knot up.
 The tag line should be 5 meters longer than the lead line, because of the different elongation of the two cords.
 Place the knot on the tag line side of the rappel ring.
 You will be retrieving the ropes by pulling the tag line.

 Before casting off, double check to make sure your harness is buckled and the rappel device properly threaded.
 Test the set up by fully weighting the rappel ropes while still connected to the anchor with a chicken sling.
 Tie bulky knots in the ends of the rappel ropes or better yet tie both rope ends together.
 Tying the ends together will make it impossible to pull one end of the rappel ropes down without untying both ends.
 Attach a sling through your harness and clip a carabiner through it and one strand of the ropes.
 This will make it impossible to rappel off the ends which are tied together.
 Use an auto block or prusik cord in case you lose control.

 Everything you wanted to know about abseiling but didn't dare ask.
 A nice article from across the pond about rappelling.

-http://www.summitpost.org/rappel-anchors-a-few-thoughts/846367 SP article on rappeling
+https://www.summitpost.org/rappel-anchors-a-few-thoughts/846367 SP article on rappeling